 Brandeis is an easy place to keep Kosher and has lots of options.
 Sherman Dining Hall houses an all-you- can-eat Kosher buffet for three meals a day.
-In addition, packaged and prepared kosher food items are available in the eateries and C-Store in Usdan and Einstein’s bagles in Shapiro Campus Center.
+In the Usdan Student Center, there’s Louis’ Kosher Deli.
+The Hoot Market in Usdan carries a wide selection of packaged and prepared kosher food items.
 There is also a kosher vending machine in the Shapiro lounge in Massell Quad.

 Sherman Dining Hall

 Sherman Dining Hall is located between the Shapiro Campus Center and Massell Quad.
 It is an all-you-can-eat cafeteria that serves both Kosher and non-Kosher food.
 The Kosher kitchen is supervised closely by Rabbi Chayim Zirkind along with the Dining Services team who ensure that meat and dairy items are never prepared, cooked or eaten together at the same meal.
 Meat and dairy products are prepared in separate, dedicated kitchens, utilizing two completely separate sets of utensils, dishes, stoves, dishwashers, and all other cookware.
 “Pareve”, or neutral items such as eggs, fruits, vegetables and fish may be served with both meat and dairy meals.

 To ensure that meat and dairy are never mixed, the Sherman staff have designated that for lunches and dinners, Mondays, Wednesdays, Fridays, and Saturdays are meat days and Tuesdays, Thursdays, and Sundays are dairy days.
 Breakfast is always a dairy meal.